odoo/documentation/content/applications/finance/expenses.rst

 prices including taxes, which is usually the expected behaviour.

 .. tip::
-    The *Sales* app allows you to specify unit of measures for your expense types (units, miles, nights, etc.).
+    The *Sales* app allows you to specify units of measure for your expense types (units, miles, nights, etc.).
     Go to :menuselection:`Sales --> Configuration --> Settings` and check
     *Some products may be sold/purchased in different units of measure (advanced)*.